 Example: Say you make 100 sales per month.
 39.99 / 100 = 0.40 after rounding up, so that’s an extra $0.40 you have to incorporate into your costs per sale.

 Amazon charges referral fees on every item sold.
 In most categories (including books, clothing, office products, and sports products), this fee is 15%, though it can be much lower or much higher.

 Note that if you’re selling something for a low price, you may end up having to pay the minimum per-item referral fee rather than the percentage.
 This is typically $1.00 or $2.00.
-Some categories and specific items are exempt from this kind of minimum fee.
+Some categories and subcategories are exempt from this kind of minimum fee.

-If you sell non-media items and use Fulfillment by Amazon, you don’t have to pay a variable closing fee.
-Pretty simple so far.
+If you sell non-media items, you don’t have to pay a closing fee.
+It's that easy.

 Shipping and Handling

-The fixed shipping costs are often much lower than what you’d actually have to pay to ship the item.
+However, the amount they set is often much lower than what you’d actually have to pay to ship the item.
 Never assume Amazon shipping credits will cover your shipping expenses.
-Odds are, you’ll have to cover part of your shipping expenses and all of your handling and packaging costs in the price of your item rather than in the separate shipping charge.

 Warning: Punching your computer will not help you determine how much it will cost to sell on Amazon.